- 3/4 cup + 1 tbsp almond flour

 - Scrape excess dough from hands, then wash and dry hands.

 - Place a sheet of parchment paper on top of a cookie sheet.
 Place your ball of dough in the middle of that sheet.
 Have a little dish of water on the side to dip your fingers into-this will help you spread and shape your dough.
+(I actually also run my hands under some water and flatten the dough with wet hands).

 - You may place a piece of parchment paper overtop of your dough and flatten it a bit with a rolling pin.
 Remove the top layer of parchment paper slowly.
 (This usually is not an issue, but if you find the paper is sticking to your dough too much, start the process over and sprinkle a touch of coconut flour overtop).